import importlib

 The data to check for NaNs.

-The value to replace NaNs with.
-If None, NaNs will not be replaced.
+Value to replace NaNs with.
+If callable, the function will be called

 raise_error : bool, optional